Fabrixa Integration API Reference

 The Integration API supports a limit of 30 requests per application per minute.

-If you exceed these limits, you will receive a 429 Too Many Requests response.
+If you exceed this limit you will receive a 429 Too Many Requests response.

 Orders

-To create an order via the Fabrixa Integration API, send a POST request to the /v2/integration/orders
+To create an order via the Fabrixa Integration API, send a POST request to https://api.fabrixa.com/v2/integration/orders.
+The request body must include:

 Request Body Structure